GangGreenTemperTatum/RedFlag/README.md

 ### Usage

+When running RedFlag, output messages will indicate it is retrieving and evaluating commits from Pull Requests (PRs).
+Typically, commits are made via PRs if you have [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) or [repository rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) in place.
+Consequently, once a PR is squashed and merged, it appears as a single commit in the target branch.
+The terminology used may vary depending on how you choose to run RedFlag, as you can specify `--from` and `--to` commit SHAs or branches.

-Here are some examples on how to run RedFlag in batch mode.
+Here are some examples on how to run RedFlag in batch mode:

 ```shell
 # Using branch names: